Shatoon-Ru/Suckless-Desktop/README.md

-# Suckless-Desktop
+# Suckless

-My custom Suckless desktop with dwm, st, dmenu and others.

-Conky is to pipe info into the dwmbar in place of a statusbar.

-To be placed in /etc/
+My Suckless Desktop, a lot of testing and trying new things.